Octobug/notes/programming_languages/javascript/nodejs/README.md

     characters.
 It works in the browser and with Node.js.
   - `Cli-Progress`: a package that provides a custom progress bar for CLI applications.

+## APIs

+### Making API Calls

+- `http` module: You can make API calls using the `http` module in Node.js.
+  - `http.get()` - Make http GET requests.
+  - `http.request()` - Similar to `http.get()` but enables sending other types
+    of http requests (GET requests inclusive).
+- Axios: Axios is a promise-based HTTP Client for node.js and the browser.
+On the server-side it uses the native node.js `http` module, while on the client (browser) it uses `XMLHttpRequests`.
+- `unfetch`: a tiny 500b fetch “barely-polyfill”
+- `Got`: a lighter, human-friendly, and powerful HTTP request library explicitly designed to work with Node.js.
+It supports pagination, RFC compliant caching, makes an API request again if it fails, supports cookies out of the box, etc.

+### HTTP Server

+- `http` module
+- `Express.js`: a node.js web application framework that provides broad features for building web and mobile applications.
+- `NestJS`: a progressive Node.js framework for creating efficient and scalable server-side applications.
+- `Fastify`: a web framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture, inspired by `Hapi` and `Express`.

+### Authentication

+- JWT, or JSON-Web-Token: an open standard for sharing security information between two parties — a client and a server.
+Each JWT contains encoded JSON objects, including a set of claims.
+JWTs are signed using a cryptographic algorithm to ensure that the claims cannot be altered after the token is issued.
+- `Passport.js`: a authentication middleware for Node.js.
+It makes implementing authentication in express apps really easy and fast.
+It is extremely flexible and modular.
+It uses "strategies" to support authentication using a username and password, Facebook, Twitter, and a lot of other sites.

+## Keeping Application Running

+### Nodemon

+In Node.js, you need to restart the process to make changes take effect.
+This adds an extra step to your workflow.
+You can eliminate this extra step by using `nodemon` to restart the process automatically.

+### node --watch

+Since Node.js 18.11.0, you can run Node with the `--watch` flag to reload your app everytime a file is changed.
+So you don’t need to use `nodemon` anymore.

+### Template Engines

+Template engine helps us to create an HTML template with minimal code.
+Also, it can inject data into HTML template at client side and produce the final HTML.

+- `EJS`: a templating language or engine that allows you to generate HTML markup with pure JavaScript.
+EJS template engine helps to easily embed JavaScript into your HTML template.
+- `Pug` (formerly called Jade): a JavaScript template engine.
+It is a high-performance template engine heavily influenced by `HAML`.
+- `Marko`: a fast and lightweight HTML-based templating engine that compiles templates to CommonJS modules and supports streaming, `async` rendering, and custom tags.
+It is HTML re-imagined as a language for building dynamic and reactive user interfaces.
+- `Nunjucks`
+- `Vash`
+- `Handlebars`
+- `HAML`

+## Working with Databases

+### Document Databases

+A document database is a type of nonrelational database that is designed to store and query data as JSON-like documents.
+Document databases make it easier for developers to store and query data in a database by using the same document-model format they use in their application code.

+The flexible, semistructured, and hierarchical nature of documents and document databases allows them to evolve with applications' needs.

+- `Mongoose`: an Object Data Modeling (ODM) library for MongoDB and Node.js.
+  Mongoose provides a straight-forward, schema-based solution to model your application data.
+It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.
+- `Prisma`: an open source next-generation ORM in the TypeScript ecosystem.
+It offers a dedicated API for relation filters.
+It provide an abstraction layer that makes you more productive compared to writing SQL.
+Prisma currently supports `PostgreSQL`, `MySQL`, `SQL Server`, `SQLite`, `MongoDB` and `CockroachDB`.
+- `Native Drivers`: Another way to connect to different databases in Node.js is to use the official native drivers provided by the database.

+### Relational Databases

+- `Knex`: a "batteries included" SQL query builder, which designed to be flexible, portable, and fun to use.
+- `TypeORM`: TypeORM supports both **Active Record** and **Data Mapper** patterns, unlike all other JavaScript ORMs currently in existence, which means you can write high quality, loosely coupled, scalable, maintainable applications the most productive way.
+- `Sequelize`: Sequelize is an easy-to-use and promise-based Node.js ORM tool.
+  It features solid transaction support, relations, eager and lazy loading, read replication and more.
+- `Prisma`: Combined with its Data Platform developers gain reliability and visibility when working with databases.
+- `Native drivers`: NativeDriver is an implementation of the WebDriver API which drives the UI of a native application rather than a web application.
+It extends the WebDriver API in a few key places, and re-interprets the existing API for native applications.
+  - MySQL:
+    - `mysql`
+    - `mysql2`
+  - MariaDB:
+    - `mariadb`
+  - PostgreSQL:
+    - `pg`
+  - Microsoft SQL Server:
+    - `tedious`
+    - `mssql`
+  - Oracle:
+    - `oracledb`

+## Testing

+The two most common testing approaches are **unit testing** and **end-to-end testing**.
+In the first, we examine small snippets of code, in the second, we test an entire user flow.

+- `Jest`: a JavaScript Testing Framework with a focus on simplicity.
+It works with projects using: Babel, TypeScript, Node, React, Angular, Vue and more!
+- `Mocha`: an open source JavaScript test framework running on Nodejs and in the browser, making asynchronous testing simple and fun, and it’s a great candidate for BDD (Behavior Driven Development).
+- `Cypress`: a new front end testing tool built for the modern web.
+It enables you to write faster, easier and more reliable tests.

+## Logging

+Logging is an essential part of understanding the complete application life cycle of the Node.js application.

+We can much more easily and quickly fix errors by looking at logs throughout the development process, from creating to debugging to designing new features.

+`error`, `warn`, `info`, and `debug` are the four basic logging levels in Node.js.
+Logging involves persistently collecting information about an application’s runtime behaviour.

+- `Morgan`: a NodeJS and express.js middleware to log the HTTP request and error, simplifying the debugging process.
+It provides flexibility in defining the format of log messages and helps override the output destination for your logs.
+- `Winston`: designed to be a simple and universal logging library with support for multiple transports.
+A transport is essentially a storage device for your logs.
+Each winston logger can have multiple transports configured at different levels.
+For example, one may want error logs to be stored in a persistent remote location (like a database), but all logs output to the console or a local file.

 ## Topics